DanCardin/cappa/docs/source/help.md

 - A PEP-727 `Doc` annotation
 - The class docstring argument description

-If none of the above sources produce a docstring, no description will be rendered.
+If none of the above sources produce help text, no description will be rendered.

 ## Explicit `help=`